 Chevrolet Lemon Law Issues

 By far GM’s best-selling division, Chevrolet regularly sells about 2 million vehicles a year.
 Here are some of the most common problems.
-This list is not exhaustive; there are plenty of other failure points on Chevrolet vehicles.
+This list is not exhaustive; there are plenty of other failure points on Chevrolet vehicles; see the Chevy Bolt, for example.

 - ECOTEC engines: ECOTEC is Chevy’s lineup of small-displacement engines that are often turbocharged.
 They are known for excessive oil consumption, bad piston rings, timing chain issues and other problems.
 Issues affect various models 2010 and newer.